-Common stock (\$0.01 par value) \$ 2
+Common stock (\$1 par value) \$ 203

-Additional paid-in capital \$ 4 ,539
+Additional paid-in capital \$ 4,318

-Net parent investment \$(4 ,541)
+Net parent investment \$(4,521)

-- Represents the Net parent investment remaining after previous adjustments to this line i.e. adjustments (a), (b), (c), (d), (f) and (g). - (i) The Loss Attributable to Common Shareholders reflects preferred dividends on the shares of Conduent Series A Preferred Stock discussed in adjustment (b) above.
-The weighted-average number of shares of our common stock used to compute basic earnings per share for the six months ended June 30, 2016 and the year ended December 31, 2015 is based on the number of weighted average Xerox common shares outstanding during the six months ended June 30, 2016 and year ended December 31, 2015, respectively, assuming a distribution ratio of one share of our common stock for every five Xerox common shares outstanding. - (j) The weighted average number of shares used to compute diluted earnings per share is based on the weighted average number of basic shares of our common stock as described in Note (h) above.
+- Represents the Net parent investment remaining after previous adjustments to this line i.e. adjustments (a), (b), (c), (e) and (f). - (h) The weighted-average number of shares of our common stock used to compute basic earnings per share for the six months ended June 30, 2016 and the year ended December 31, 2015 is based on the number of weighted average Xerox common shares outstanding during the six months ended June 30, 2016 and year ended December 31, 2015, respectively, assuming a distribution ratio of one share of our common stock for every five Xerox common shares outstanding. - i) The weighted average number of shares used to compute diluted earnings per share is based on the weighted average number of basic shares of our common stock as described in Note (h) above.
 Since the BPO Business had a net loss for the six months ended June 30, 2016 and the year ended December 31, 2015, incremental shares associated with the stock-based awards granted to our employees under Xerox's stock-based compensation plans restricted stock units, performance shares and stock options were not included in the computation of earnings per share in either period since if included they would have been anti-dilutive.
-In addition, due to loss in both periods, shares of common stock of Conduent associated with the shares of Conduent Series A Preferred Stock were not included in the calculation and therefore the related dividend was included for the computation of diluted earnings per share.